-The following is a transcript of the Parent Reflection delivered at Baccalaureate Mass this past May by Gary and Katie Meyer - parents of Kim Meyer.
+The following is a transcript of the Parent Reflection delivered at Baccalaureate Mass by Gary and Katie Meyer - parents of 2012 graduate Kim Meyer.

 "My name is Gary Meyer and this is my wife, Katie.
 We are the proud parents of Kim who sits among you as a gradating Titan.
 To tell you a little bit about ourselves, we were married 25 years ago at Sacred Heart Catholic Church in Florissant where we are still active parishoners.
 We have five children ranging from age 23-13.
 We feel blessed and fortunate every day for our family.
 But, to be honest, we are still looking for that manual.
 We have yet to find the book that tells us exactly how to do this parenting thing.
 So, we talk, we seek advice of others and we pary at lot for God’s guidance in our decisions.